IPL ANTI-DOPING AGREEMENT

 Testing positive for any substance on this list will result in a 2 to 5-year ban from competing within the IPL.

-Testing positive for any substance on this list will result in a 6 month to 2 year ban from competing within the IPL.
+Testing positive for any substance on this list will result in a 6 month to to 2-year ban from competing within the IPL.

-REFUSING TO SUBMIT A URINE SAMPLE OR TAKE THE POLYGRAPH TEST WILL RESULT IN A LIFETIME BAN FROM COMPETING WITHIN THE IPL.
+REFUSING TO SUBMIT A URINE SAMPLE WILL RESULT IN A LIFETIME BAN FROM COMPETING WITHIN THE IPL.

 *Please be aware that trends in drug use are ever-changing.
 And, WADA is the leading global organization working to keep up with (and stay ahead of) the drug use curve.
 As a result, WADA and the IPL will experience protocol and procedure adjustments over time.